-Petition Intiated TIRZ
+Petition INITIATED TIRZ

 Petition-initiated TIRZ allow property owners, residents and project developers to contract with the City to bring high-quality development/redevelopment to areas that have not seen any significant development in recent history.
 Click here for a map of all petition initiated TIRZ.

-CITy INTIATED TIRZ
+CITy INITIATED TIRZ

 City-initiated TIRZ are designated as a response to a community need identified by the City.
 They are unique in that there is typically not a single developer to manage each project.
 In such cases, TIF staff would evaluate the projects to identify eligible expenses, coordinate the preparation and negotiation of legal documents, monitor construction, process reimbursement requests and monitor compliance.
 Click here for a map of all petition initiated TIRZ.